 - online databases providing access to millions of articles, e-books, streamed videos, statistical resources and more

-- Special Collections and Archives, which houses historical manuscripts, artifacts, documents, public records, maps, and photographs; rare books; university records and theses; and distinct digital collections
+- Special Collections and Archives, including historical manuscripts, artifacts, documents, public records, maps, and photographs; rare books; university records and theses; and distinct digital collections

-- 'Library of Things' including equipment for checkout, such as laptop computers, high-end cameras and audiorecording equipment, data projectors, device chargers, portable PA system and more
+- Equipment for checkout, such as laptop computers, cameras and video/audio recording equipment, data projectors, device chargers, portable PA system and more

 Learning and Technology Services